Table of Contents

 Carbon filters

 Carbon filters remove chlorine and other contaminants, depending on the model.
 This largely improves the taste and smell of your supply.
-You can find carbon filters in water pitchers which make them inexpensive and easy to use.
+In addition, you can find carbon filters in water pitchers, making them inexpensive and easy to use.

 Impurities and contaminants